-NO Go to P12 Trade creditors below.
+NO Go to P12 Trade creditors in the next column.

-This is the total amount owing to the business at the end of the year for goods and services provided during the income year (that is, current trade and other debtors).
+This is the total amount owing to the business at the end of the year for goods and services provided during the income year - that is, current trade and other debtors.